shravsridh/AAK-Tele-Science-Inc.-Test/README.md

 ### Overview of the YAML files:

-1. Node labelling: These files are to label the cluster nodes so that the correct Nginx deployment pod can be scheduled on the corresponding node, using the label.
+1. Node labelling: These files are to label the cluster nodes so that the correct Nginx deployment pod can be scheduled on the corresponding node, using the label.<br/>
-   a. node-A-labelling.yaml: File to label node A
+   a. node-A-labelling.yaml: File to label node A<br/>
-   b. node-B-labelling.yaml: File to label node B
+   b. node-B-labelling.yaml: File to label node B<br/>
-   c. node-C-labelling.yaml: File to label node C
+   c. node-C-labelling.yaml: File to label node C<br/>

-2. Configuration for Nginx deployments for the pods: These files are to specify configurations for the Nginx deployments for the 3 pods, F, T, and J.
+2. Configuration for Nginx deployments for the pods: These files are to specify configurations for the Nginx deployments for the 3 pods, F, T, and J.<br/>
-   a. deployment-pod-nginx-F.yaml: File to specify configuration for Nginx deployment for pod F
+   a. deployment-pod-nginx-F.yaml: File to specify configuration for Nginx deployment for pod F<br/>
-   b. deployment-pod-nginx-T.yaml: File to specify configuration for Nginx deployment for pod T
+   b. deployment-pod-nginx-T.yaml: File to specify configuration for Nginx deployment for pod T<br/>
-   c. deployment-pod-nginx-J.yaml: File to specify configuration for Nginx deployment for pod J
+   c. deployment-pod-nginx-J.yaml: File to specify configuration for Nginx deployment for pod J<br/>

 ### If we execute the following commands in the appropriate runtime environment, the scheduling operations required as per the task should be performed: